Transit times

 Carrier-level actual transit times are available for all carriers who participate in the vessel sharing agreement (VSA) on a specific service.
 That means that if a vessel sails on a Premier alliance service, it will count towards the averages for HMM, ONE, and Yang Ming, even if the vessel was operated by just HMM.

-Reliability
+Reliability data

-Updated about 24 hours ago
+Updated about 3 hours ago